-BU498 Social Entrepreneurship Practicum
+BU498 Social Entrepreneurship Practicum 3 credits

 This experience takes place in a non-profit social service organization.
 Depending on the experience hours accumulated (50 hours = 1cr), this course may be repeated with different social service organizations to gain a wider breadth of knowledge.
-Journalizing the experience and ultimately writing a definitive paper that analyzes and describes how social entrepreneurship knowledge and skills are applied to accomplish organization's mission is required.
+Journalizing the experience and ultimately writing a definitive paper that analyzes and describes how social entrepreneurship knowledge and skills are applied to accomplishing the organization's mission is required.
 The student, the internship organization, and professor will prepare a contract that outlines the goals and responsibilities of the internship.
-Prerequisites: Have completed/nearly completed the Social Entrepreneurship concentration and approval of the course professor of record.
+Prerequisites: Have completed/nearly completed the Social Entrepreneurship concentration and approval of the instructor.
 (Spring/Odd Years)

-Business Policy BU499
+BU499 Business Policy

-Marks the culmination of the Business Administration program.
+This course marks the culmination of the Business Administration program.
 It presents business administration majors the opportunity to integrate the knowledge gained from the business and interdisciplinary liberal arts curriculum as pieces of a puzzle that come together to provide a gestalt business experience.
 Students grouped into cross-functional consultant teams implement knowledge and strategic management to analyze, troubleshoot, and make organizational recommendations.
 Prerequisites: senior standing or permission of Department Chair.
-(Writing Intensive.)
-(Spring)
+(Writing Intensive) (Spring)